Language-Family Adapters for Low-Resource Multilingual Neural Machine Translation: Results and Discussion

 \subsection{Embedding-layer adapter}

-In our proposed approach, the encoder and decoder embeddings are not updated during fine-tuning.
-We hypothesize that the model cannot learn useful lexical representations that would be fed to the encoder or decoder and finally result in better decoding to the target languages.
+Our approach keeps the encoder and decoder embeddings frozen during fine-tuning.
+Because of that, the lexical representations of the model are not updated to model the languages of interest.
 To overcome this issue, we introduce an adapter after the \textit{encoder embedding layer}, as well as after the \textit{decoder embedding layer}.
 We do not tie these adapter layers, since they only add up a small number of parameters ($1$M each, i.e., $0.1\%$ of mBART-50 parameters).

 As we can see in Table \ref{table:ablation}, we get consistent gains across almost all language pairs by adding these adapters, for both our model and the $\langagnostic$ baseline.
 The former yields a $+0.5$ performance boost, while the latter a $+0.7$ improvement in terms of BLEU.
 While the gains are modest, they are consistent and come at a very small computational overhead.
 For some languages, such as Kurdish (which is an unseen language for mBART-50), results improve by $+1.6$ when using embedding-layer adapters.
 Since Kurdish is not part of mBART-50 pretraining corpus, encoding token-level representations is in this case more challenging and embedding-layer adapters allows the model to specialize in this language.